course-details-portlet

 1. The candidate can analyze and apply theory to understand and support implementation processes in complex organizations, including how principles such as participation and co-determination can support the organization's goals and innovation processes.

-2. The candidate can work independently with practical and theoretical issues related to organizational change and consequences of a lack of understanding of context, organization and employees during the planning and implementation of change processes.
+3. The candidate can work independently with practical and theoretical issues related to organizational change and consequences of a lack of understanding of context, organization, and employees during the planning and implementation of change processes.

 General Competence:

-1. The candidate can apply knowledge of principles such as participation and co-determination and their role in organizational change, to support good implementation and innovation processes in complex organisations.
+1. The candidate can apply knowledge and skills developed from the course to support implementation and innovation processes in complex organizations.

-2. The candidate can adapt international theoretical trends to Norwegian conditions and contribute to innovation and new thinking in innovation processes.
+3. The candidate can adapt international theoretical trends to Norwegian conditions and contribute to innovation and new thinking in innovation and change processes.

 Learning methods and activities